Timeline of the July Uprising: 31 July

-On 31 July, the Anti-Discrimination Student Movement organized a nationwide protest named "March for Justice" in response to the series of killings, mass arrests, attacks, lawsuits, enforced disappearances, and murders of students and citizens.
+On 31 July, the Students Against Discrimination organized a nationwide protest named "March for Justice" in response to the series of killings, mass arrests, attacks, lawsuits, enforced disappearances, and murders of students and citizens.
 Abdul Hannan Masud, one of the coordinators of the movement, confirmed the event.
 The protest was scheduled to take place at 12:00 pm (UTC+06:00) across court premises, campuses, and streets nationwide, advocating for nine specific demands of the students.
 The movement sought the support and cooperation of teachers, lawyers, human rights activists, professionals, workers, and citizens.

 At 11:20 am, students from Shahjalal University of Science and Technology (SUST) and other educational institutions in Sylhet marched from the university gate towards Court Point in support of the protest.

 By 11:00 am, protesters began assembling at the Chattogram Court premises.
 Despite police barricades, around 200 protesters entered the premises and staged a sit-in.
 A group of 50 to 60 pro-BNP lawyers stood in solidarity with the students, while pro-Awami League lawyers conducted a counter-march.
 The protest in Chattogram concluded around 15:15 with a march from the court premises to the New Market intersection.

 Around 13:15 pm, students from BUET, the University of Dhaka, and several other universities marched towards the High Court.
 Their progress was halted by the police near the Bangladesh Shishu Academy, resulting in the detention of several students.
 In response, the students gathered at Doel Square, later joined by teachers from Dhaka University's White Panel.
 The protest in Dhaka ended around 15:00 pm after nearly three hours of demonstration.

 From 12:20 pm to 13:00 pm, University of Rajshahi students blocked the Dhaka-Rajshahi Highway as part of the protest.
 Police detained five students from the university during the demonstration.

 At 15:00 pm, after being shut down for 13 days, Facebook, WhatsApp and other social media platforms were reopened.